EmmanuelDemey/trainings-v2/site/README.md

   `build/downloads/`, and **a link is only rendered if the file is actually there** — the PDF export of a very large deck can fail without that taking the deploy down.
+- a **Feedback** page, after Resources: the end-of-training form (see below), plus the thank-you page it posts to, hidden from the menu and from the search index.

+Each workshop page also opens with a **theory quiz** (see below) and gets its own correction page, `<workshop>-answers`, hidden the same way.

 For each workshop page the script derives: